What is the IBA Transition Process?

 Using the material provided to IBA from Oliver Wyman, Council and several other IBA members participated in a facilitated workshop for beginning the process of implementing Oliver Wyman’s transition plan.
 The workshop was conducted by Diana Pound of on 15 September 2018 in Ljubljana, Slovenia.
 From this workshop, the Structural Change Working Group developed a plan for the Structural Evolution of IBA.
 This plan was adopted by Council on 24 June 2019 and can be downloaded with the link below.

 This page is dedicated to providing members and the public with information about the evolving Structural Plan and transition process.
 IBA is committed to implementing this plan for the good not only of bears around the world but also for the professionals that dedicate their lives to understanding, managing, conserving, researching and helping bears!
-We always welcome member feedback and questions, please don’t hesitate to contact either the Director of Transition, Jennapher Teunissen van Manen with any questions or any Council member.
+We always welcome member feedback and questions, please don’t hesitate to contact either the Director of Operations and Programs, Jennapher Teunissen van Manen with any questions or any Council member.